nithikpackt/testing/README.md

 <details>
   <summary><h2>Get to know Authors</h2></summary>

-_Matt St. Onge_ Matt St. Onge, with over 30 years of technology experience,  has been a longtime advocate, engineer, and thought leader in the Linux and Open Source industry.
+_Matt St. Onge_, with over 30 years of technology experience,  has been a longtime advocate, engineer, and thought leader in the Linux and Open Source industry.
 He's spent the past decade helping product teams design, prototype and then build more secure and resilient embedded Linux systems across North America and globally during his tenure at Red Hat.
 Some of Matt's other career position highlights are director of presales engineering, Principal Architect, owner of a consulting company, and US Army veteran.
 Matt has been an active contributor to Open Source as well.
 His recent contributions can be publicly accessed freely via GitHub.